 18. Blend Phonics PowerPoint.
-This is a link to my Dropbox files of the entire Blend Phonics Program PowerPoint slides that have been converted to PDF.
-I have taught many students to read with these PowerPoint Slides.
+This is a link to my Dropbox files of the entire Blend Phonics Program PowerPoint Slides that have been converted to PDF.
+I have taught many students to read with these slides.

 19. Blend Phonics Lesson and Stories: Spelling Flashcards.
 Here are 636 3×5 flashcards for developing decoding fluency.

 20. Blend Phonics Nonsense Words.
 This is special supplement especially designed for older students needing to overcome the guessing habit.
 Comprehension will improve as decoding accuracy increases through brief daily use of these Nonsense words.

 21. A Sound Track to Reading.
 This is an advanced intensive phonics program and reader for teens and adults.
 This can be taught as a folowup to Blend Phonics or as a standalone program.
 It is far too advanced for first through second grade.